zacohen2/azure-lab-environment/README.md

-# note: Possible issues in all machines: the network interface name is different From what is written in the script (probably "Ethernet 2" instead of "Ethernet")
+# Note: Possible issues in all machines: the network interface name is different From what is written in the script (probably "Ethernet 2" instead of "Ethernet")